 ON DISPLAY UNTIL OCTOBER 2, 2016: Ice Age Mammals brings you back in time to experience Canada's Yukon territory as it was 20,000 years ago.
 Come face-to-face with fossilized mammoths, mastodons, ground sloths, short-faced bears and more.
 More details

-OPENS SUMMER 2016: Nature Unleashed: Inside Natural Disasters explores some of the world's most powerful natural disasters: tornadoes, volcanoes, hurricanes, and earthquakes.
+OPENING JULY 1, 2016: Nature Unleashed: Inside Natural Disasters explores some of the world's most powerful natural disasters: tornadoes, volcanoes, hurricanes, and earthquakes.
 Visitors will be able to get up-close and personal with these naturally occurring events, see the types of destruction they create, and learn about the dynamic relationships that humans share with nature.
+More details

 Virtual Graffiti Wall

 Practice the art of graffiti without the mess!
 THEMUSEUM's Virtual Graffiti Wall allows you to express your creativity with the click of a button on the "light-powered" spray can.
 Mix and match colours, alter the "spray" of the spray can, and then admire your painted masterpiece - or...start the fun all over again!